kalabakas1/MPE/Documentation/BlackFriday2019.md

 Now the data were in place, then we could order a new server that could take care of all the important stuff like dealing with callbacks from payment providers, sending orders to the ERP system, handling the product import flow etc. This site were the administration server, responsible for the heart of the business - If this went down we had a totally different problem.
 But by introducing this, the web-server could go down and we would still be able to get the callbacks from the payment gateway and push it to the ERP system.

 This removed some of all the spikes going on from time to time regarding the web-servers resources.
 But it does not stop here.
+Because like every other story or adventure, everything escalated when we performed the migration to the new server.
+Apparently the product import flow generated configuration files that needed to be on the web-server, if not updated it would show old data to the visitors with old prices etc. The customer sort of defined this as a no-go and a big problem.
+So we had to check our possible solutions: introducing a central configuration store, re-writing the websites to access a network share to get the file, or make a distributed filesystem (DFS) solution?
+So at that moment we didn't really have time to do anything, so it had to be the solution that required the least amount of non-existing time.
+Lets do a DFS for sharing the configuration files.

+We sent a main to the hosting company that defined that it was not gonna be possible, but we could get a file-share - which would have resulting in a lot of rewriting and testing.
+So a Windows DFS were not possible.
+Screw it - do a RoboCopy implementation that runs at a scheduled interval - and done.
+The configuration files got updated on the web-server when the product import had run

+> Don't deny the easy solutions when there isn't time to do the 100% correct one.

-We had to move on to figure out why the server still used from 50-75% of CPU with out having that many visitors.
+ While having somewhat an idea of the infrastructure, we had to move on to figure out why the server still used from 50-75% of CPU without having that many visitors.

 ## Don't hate your web-server
 But I needed to get a deeper understanding of what were having the most impact on it, so why not just access the site and open the development-tool in the browser to poke a bit around to find the low hanging fruits.